logicly-au/pmhc-mds-spec/doc/introduction.rst

 record is also created.

-The :ref:`intake-episode-data-elements` table comprises a composite foreign key to link it back to a standard episode record on which all the standard information is recorded.
+The :ref:`intake-episode-data-elements` table comprises a composite foreign key to link it back to an episode record on which all the episode information is recorded.
 This linkage is done via two fields:

 1. The identifier of the intake team (:ref:`dfn-intake_organisation_path`)